 - Emotional changes (Depression, Anxiety, Sadness)

 This is one of the first signs of menopause which are very similar to hot flashes, but rather they come at night in the midst of your sleep.
-This is one of the side effects of menopause that comes and goes, doesn’t stay around for long and may even never come.
+This is one of the side effects of menopause that comes and goes.
+Some women have them for years and other women never have them.

 Mood Swings and or Mood Changes